openstack/ironic/doc/source/deploy/install-guide.rst

 Configure Neutron to communicate with the Bare Metal Server
 ===========================================================

-Neutron needs to be configured so that the bare metal server can communicate with the OpenStack services for DHCP, PXE Boot and other requirements.
+Neutron needs to be configured so that the bare metal server can communicate with the OpenStack Networking service for DHCP, PXE Boot and other requirements.
 This section describes how to configure Neutron for a single flat network use case for bare metal provisioning.

+You will also need to provide Ironic with the MAC address(es) of each Node that it is provisioning; Ironic in turn will pass this information to Neutron for DHCP and PXE Boot configuration.
+An example of this is shown in the `Enrollment`_ section.

 #.
 Edit ``/etc/neutron/plugins/ml2/ml2_conf.ini`` and modify these::